 Tubach’s interests in ecology have resulted in other research opportunities, including volunteer work with shark conservationists in Belize, coral garden maintenance in Hawaii, invertebrate collection in the Puget Sound, and coral reef documentation in the Bahamas and Australia.
 As a part of these efforts, she also completed coursework in Tropical Coastal Ecosystems Management through the University of Queensland.

 In the fall of 2016, the exhibition "Tubach + Tubach: Preservation" took place at the Gallery 1516 in Omaha, NE.
 This unique show highlighted the work of father and daughter--and their respective interests in cultural and environmental conservation.
 This comprehensive exhibition of 45 works featured Lisa's work and the paintings of her father, Allan Tubach.

-Her work has also extended to collaborative efforts with other art forms.
-Most recently, in March 2017, her work was featured in the Absolute Music Chamber Series in Lansing, Michigan, which presented "Vox Balaenae (Voice of the Whale)," by composer George Crumb.
+Her practice has also extended to collaborative efforts with other art forms.
+In March 2017, Tubach’s work was featured in the Absolute Music Chamber Series in Lansing, Michigan, which presented "Vox Balaenae (Voice of the Whale)," by composer George Crumb.

 For a more detailed list of exhibitions and awards, please visit the "Resume" section of this website.